How HPE Transformed Its Sales Comp Strategies to Grow and Innovate

 The problem with megadeals is they are unpredictable and include a longer sales cycle, Parrinello said.
 In addition, she noted sellers who are overpaid generally tend to believe they are worth that amount, and if they don’t make that figure again, they may become a “flight risk” and leave the company.

 Akagi noted not all of the salespeople assigned to the X account were responsible for the megadeal.
 “If you just let the credit flow through, you would have a big issue,” he said.
-“We had to make sure the payouts were meaningful.”
+And added, “We had to make sure the payouts were meaningful.”

 • Opportunity lead (one to two sellers)